Principal and Founder

 Danny's interests range from cyberpsychology to attempted home gardening.
 Before joining Local Projects, he was a designer at Friends of the Web, where he helped create online and mobile products for a gamut of cultural and corporate clients.
 He holds a BFA in Graphic Design from the Maryland Institute College of Art.

-Marijana has worked on four continents on assignment for A&E, ABC, National Geographic, and collaborated with academy award-winning directors to document some of the most important events of the past decade including the war in Iraq and human trafficking in Mexico and Pakistan.
+Marijana has a decade of production experience leading award-winning projects across all touch points.
+Her clients at Local Projects include IBM Watson, Target, the National September 11 Memorial Museum, and the Museum of the City of New York.
+Prior to Local Projects, Marijana worked on four continents on assignment for A&E, ABC, National Geographic, and collaborated with academy award-winning directors to document some of the most important events of the past decade including the war in Iraq and human trafficking in Mexico and Pakistan.
 Her work has been broadcast worldwide, presented at numerous film festivals, including Full Frame, Tribeca, and Hot Docs, and is currently part of the traveling museum exhibition "War/Photography" at the Corcoran Gallery of Art in Washington, D.C.
 Marijana studied Journalism at New York University.